mui/material-ui/docs/pages/blog/november-2019-update.md

   <p class="blog-description">After</p>

 - 🌎 We have introduced [localization](/guides/localization/) support.
 The framework supports [13 locales](/guides/localization/#supported-locales), and growing.
-We would love to see your translations contribution ✨.
+We would love to see your translation contribution ✨.

 - 👨‍🎤 We have added [Framer X](https://packages.framer.com/package/material-ui/material-ui) support ([#17797](https://github.com/mui-org/material-ui/pull/17797)) (and now looking into Sketch, Figma and Adobe XD).